 Nominations - Contractor of the Year Awards – Award for Workplace Health and Safety

 Road and bridge construction and maintenance contractors, along with industry suppliers and service providers, are finding new and innovative ways to promote and increase health and safety for workers in the road building industry and for the travelling public

-To be eligible for nomination, companies in the road building industry (including general contractors, contractors, manufacturers, suppliers and individuals) must
+To be eligible for nomination, companies in the road building industry (including general contractors, contractors, manufacturers, suppliers, service providers and individuals) must

 - Be registered and in good standing with WorkSafeBC